testing-farm/oculus/README.md

 ## Scenario collection

-The [scenarios/](./scenarios/) directory contains a few key scenarios, to make it easier to test them manually and (in the future) automatically.
-They were taken from real-life Testing Farm results, with some
+The [scenarios/](./scenarios/) directory contains a few key scenarios, to make it easier to test them manually.
+They were taken from real-life Testing Farm results, with some modifications:
-modifications:

  - Only a few logs are downloaded: the ones which get rendered inline, and some others which we want to test.